PV-RandD/coding-ai-agent/README.md

-# LLM Desktop - AI-Powered Code Assistant
+# Qubion - AI-Powered Code Assistant

 A powerful cross-platform Electron desktop application that combines local AI inference with an intuitive code editor.
 Built with **QVAC SDK** for offline AI capabilities, React + Vite for the UI, and an embedded Express server for script management.
 Generate, edit, and run scripts with the help of a locally-running AI assistant.